-CA and CSA private keys shall be generated by and remain in an approved cryptographic module.
-The CA and CSA private keys may be backed up in accordance with Section 6.2.4.
+CA, KED, DDS and CSA private keys shall be generated by and remain in an approved cryptographic module.
+The keys may be backed up in accordance with Section 6.2.4.

 If any private key is transported from one cryptographic module to another, the private key shall be protected using a FIPS approved algorithm and at a bit strength commensurate with the key being transported.